J-Bockhofer/succeed2ban-tui/README.md

 It fetches geodata for incoming IPs from [ip-api.com](https://ip-api.com/).
 Stores geodata in a SQLite file in order to keep necessary requests to a minimum and to review log statistics.

-But in all honesty, this is more of an overinflated cMatrix.
+But in all honesty, this is more of an overinflated cMatrix with tail -f on top.
 So enjoy your CPU cycles :)

+If people do find this useful I would consider adding something that actually helps with setting up fail2ban itself!

 [![CI](https://github.com//ratui/workflows/CI/badge.svg)](https://github.com//ratui/actions)